Scalingo/documentation/_includes/database_backups.md

 If your database is in a paid plan (i.e. it's not "free plan"), we'll automatically make periodic backups of your database on a daily basis, at around 1:00 AM Central European Time (CET or UTC+0100).
 The time of your daily backup is configurable via the web dashboard of your database or using the CLI.
+The scheduled date is not strongly enforce: it might get delayed depending on the load on our infrastructure.

 We keep a limited amount of backups depending on your database plan.
 A daily backup is retained for the last 7 days.
 That means that 7 backups will exist,